professor-calculus/Analysis_boostedNmssmHiggs/README.md

 outputfile=outputfile.root
 this should be the full path and include a new directory (which the code creates) where the file will go.
 The new directory should include useful info about what you were doing.
+The directory should also be unique eg "output_DoubleBTaggerEfficiencyStudies_boostedHiggsToBB/histos.root"

+(typically use full paths to inputs and outputs)

 Other options (don't need to explicitly write): maxevents=-1 can set the max events (-1 is all of them)